SWMPool/SwimmingPool/README.md

 ### Collateralised Stablecoin Protocol

 Swimming Pool is designed as a set of smart contracts to generate a risk-balanced, collateralised native stablecoin for the ICP ecosystem.
 Crypto assets have differing yet high, specific risks, high correlations, and implicit leverage.
-Swimming Pool is built upon single ‘Local’ asset-collateralised borrowing pools that create their own USD1 denominated stablecoins.
+Swimming Pool is built upon single ‘Local’ asset-collateralised borrowing pools that create their own USD denominated stablecoins.
 Each Local stablecoin can be used (spent), or added to a global liquidity pool which generates the Swimming Pool basket of assets - the ‘Meta’ stablecoin.

 ## System Design